RegardsOss/RegardsOss.github.io/docs/development/backend/regards/catalog/api-guides/search-api.md

 This configration is divided in 3 parts

 1. `Link opensearch engine to catalog data`.
 You can associate the opensearch engine to all the REGARDS catalog or associate it to one specific dataset.
 2. `Configure opensearch responses headers`.
 3. `Configure opensearch parameters`.
 Here you can define specific opensearch parameters.

 ### General

 By default, all REGARDS parameters are defined by without any needed configuration.
 Configure one or many of the regards parameters allow to define the generation of possible values in opensearch descriptor file.

 ### Time extension configuration

-To be able to use the opensearch time extension you have to configure the opensearch engine to define the two stanadrd parameters "start" and "end".
+To be able to use the opensearch time extension you have to configure the opensearch engine to define the two standard parameters "start" and "end".
 To do so, follow the here under example :

 - <b>Define [time.start] parameter</b>

 ```
   Alias : timeStart
   Name : start
   Namespace : time
   full json path of associated REGARDS attribute : properties.date
 ```

 - <b>Define [time.end] parameter</b>

 ```
   Alias : timeEnd
   Name : end
   Namespace : time
   full json path of associated REGARDS attribute : properties.date
 ```

 NOTE : `properties.date` must be replaced by the date attribute to use in the configured REGARDS catalog.

 ### Configure possible values of attributes in opensearch descriptor

 To do so, you have to configure the parameters to enable the `possible value generation` and the `value number limit`.

 ```
   Name : parameter1
   Namespace : regards